Health-Education-England/hee-global-header/README.md

 ## Getting started

-There are three different steps required to get the component displaying on your website.
+There are four different steps required to get the component displaying on your website.

 _Please note that all the compiled assets listed below can be found in the `dist` directory of this codebase.
 You'll need to download these assets and include them onto your templates using the correct absolute or relative paths._